siwekk1/siwekk1/README.md

 Before I started coding I spent 4 months to learning about linux, networking and computer science

-I've tested many distros, but my favorite for its simplicity and reliability it's just Linux Mint (cinnamon 🫶)
+I've tested many distros, but my favorite for its simplicity and reliability it's just Linux Mint/Ubuntu (cinnamon 🫶)

 I don't like use commands that I don't know what they actually do I need to know how things work ✅